Install on a GNU/Linux server

 Prerequisites

-If you don’t have a server, look at the documentation to rent one: Install in the cloud.
+If you do not have a server, look at the documentation to rent one: Install in the cloud or opt for a managed (SaaS) solution via Deltablot PRO Hosting.

 A containerization technology such as docker or podman.